JustinMountain/LFHLPodcast/README.md

 2022-03-06
  - Changed Mailing List to Contact Us
+ - Styled contact us link
  - Responsiveness
   - Adjusted clamp() font sizes to change at set break points
+  - Updated for large screen size (to 1920px and beyond)
  - Navbar
   - Added chapters for links
   - Added JS to close when link clicked